erlenlgu/UROTOM-Segmentation-of-the-Urinary-Tract/Python Scripts/README.md

     1. main.py demonstrates the most important functions
     2. The "Tools" folder contains modules used in both main.py and "Testing"
     3. main.py runs without scipts from "Testing"
-    4. At the meeting 04/08/2021 dicom series 1105 from folder J_A was used
-    5. Follow instructions in the command window
+    4. Follow instructions in the command window
-    6. At first it may be easier to run section by section in main.py
-    7. Rotating series such as series 1104 in folder J_A are not supported yet
+    5. Rotating series such as series 1104 in folder J_A are not supported yet
-    8. Fuzzy clustering is really slow, and k-means gave very similar results
+    6. Fuzzy clustering is really slow, and k-means gave very similar results

 # INSTRUCTIONS: